Fines and Lawsuits Are Adding to the Cost of Corporate Data Breaches

 An employee of Cathay Pacific Airways helps a customer at Hong Kong's international airport on Aug.
 7, 2018.
 The airline was hit by a cyberattack that compromised personal information on up to 9.4 million passengers.

-Hackers constantly probe computer networks worldwide for vulnerabilities, seeming to pull off a major cyberattack almost weekly.
+Hackers around the world are constantly probing for network vulnerabilities and seem to score a major cyberattack almost weekly.
 In the past three weeks alone, HSBC Bank of London reported that its U.S.-based accounts were illegally accessed; hackers compromised an Australian military shipbuilder's personnel files; and Hong Kong airline Cathay Pacific confirmed a breach that affected up to 9.4 million passengers.
-The intrusions by criminal and state-backed hacker groups are aimed at obtaining personal information such as names, phone numbers, addresses, national identification numbers, and credit card and banking information.
-The groups can either sell the data to others who exploit it for financial gain or use it to conduct more targeted attacks – presenting a national security as well as a corporate concern.
-Now, governments in Europe and North America are pushing companies harder to shore up their network defenses and are fining those that are lax.
-On top of that, businesses that expose customers' information are increasingly being hit with lawsuits by affected consumers.
+These criminal and state-backed groups are trying to get personal information such as names, phone numbers, addresses, Social Security numbers, and credit card and banking information.
+They can sell that data to others who exploit it for financial gain, or use it for more targeted attacks – a national security, as well as a corporate, concern.
+Now governments in Europe and North America are pushing companies harder to shore up their defenses and fining those that are lax.
+On top of that, those that lose customers' information are increasingly...